sjnam/luajit-brotli/README.md

 * In nginx with lua-nginx-module

-  The following sample nginx.conf, the document root directory, `html/brotli` has only precompressed files with the ".br" filename extension instead of reqular files.
+  The document directory, `html/brotli` has only precompressed files with the ".br" filename extension instead of reqular files.
+If a brower does not support "br", decompress on-the-fly.
 ```nginx
 # static contents
 location /brotli {